 Below are some photographs showing what my Assessment and Feedback book looks like:

 Front page: a list of whole class issues- these are the things that I have prioritised to repeatedly revisit through daily review in order to secure automaticity.

 Every time I mark a set of books I use a double page:

 on the left hand page I record specific learning needs of individual children that I particularly want to target.
 In the past, I would have written these comments in students’ books, but now I record it in my book instead and then ensure I target each student for verbal feedback/ support in the lesson.
 I do not share this page with students, but I find it essential as a memory aid so that when I next teach the class I can have a quick look through my notes and remember which students I need to talk to and what about.
 I also think that later in the year this page will be really useful for parents’ evening appointments.

 The second column is the ‘thermostat’ bit.
 This is where I identify specific things we need to do to adjust the learning temperature.
-This includes a DIRT task, but also longer term things that I will be reteaching.
-Instead of every child having separate DIRT tasks, they all have a similar task that I can clearly explain and model so that they can all do it successfully.
-I simply take a photograph of the right hand page, email it to myself and display it on the board so that I can talk through the feedback with the students.
-If any students have produced particularly good work, I also photograph that and email it to myself so that I can display it on the board and use it as a model to explain specific strengths of the work to the class.
+I simply display the right hand page under my visualiser so that I can talk through the feedback with the students.
+If any students have produced particularly good work, I also display that on the board and use it as a model to explain specific strengths of the work to the class.